Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • vitamin B12 (reduces irritability, promotes concentration and improves memory) - beef liver, kidneys, egg yolk, herring, salmon;

-• wash any products in running water;
+• All products should be washed in running water;

-• food should be cleaned and cut immediately before cooking;
+• Food should be cleaned and cut immediately before cooking;

 Protein food